sourcebroker/deployer-extended-magento/README.rst

       composer require sourcebroker/deployer-extended-magento

+   Note!
+This command will install also deployer/dist package which will create ./vendor/bin/dep binary.
+You should use this binary to run deploy.
+Its advisable that you put `alias dep="php ./vendor/bin/dep"` in your ~/.profile to be able to run deployer with regular "dep" command.

 2) If you are using deployer as composer package then just put following line in your deploy.php:
    ::